 Rosewood Hotel Georgia is somewhat of a misnomer because it’s not actually located in Georgia.
 The name comes from its address at 801 West Georgia St. in Vancouver.
 This Roaring Twenties hotel is a Forbes Five-Star hotel, and it’s been dubbed as Vancouver’s most historic retreat.

-Rosewood Hotel Georgia is one of Vancouver’s grandest hotels, and it’s just across the street from the Pacific Centre Mall, a 10-minute walk from the Vancouver Convention Centre, and 14 miles from Vancouver International Airport (YVR).
+One of Vancouver’s grandest hotels, it’s just across the street from the Pacific Centre Mall, a 10-minute walk from the Vancouver Convention Centre, and 14 miles from Vancouver International Airport (YVR).

 Each of the property’s 156 swank rooms and suites is adorned with elegant furnishings and inspired décor.
 Every room is a minimum of 325 square feet in size with a king bed or 2 double beds, plus a full bathroom with heated floors and a walk-in rain shower, and views of the inner courtyard or the city.

 Every room also includes a flat-screen TV, a Bose docking station, free Wi-Fi, Rivolta Carmignani Italian linens, bath amenities by Ancient Secrets, a minibar, a Nespresso coffee machine, bathrobes and slippers, and cotton, oversized bath linens.
 Lastly, you’ll enjoy twice-daily housekeeping with nightly turndown service.